zendeskgarden/chrome-extension/.github/CONTRIBUTING.md

 dependencies needed for development.
 After installation, the following commands are available:

-- `npm run start` to run the browser extension.
+- `npm start` to run the browser extension.
-- `npm run test` to run package tests.
+- `npm test` to run package tests.
 - `npm run lint` to enforce consistent code conventions.
 Note this is run as a git `pre-commit` hook.
 - `npm run format` to enforce code style with opinionated formats.
 Note